Adobe Lightroom 6 – The Missing FAQ

 The LR 6 version is a major rewrite that took 2 years to complete, and I’m confident it’s my best yet.
 The information is now easier for less experienced users to understand, and easier to find using the comprehensive new index.
 If you’ve read previous versions, don’t worry, all of the advanced information is still there and has been expanded too.
 The book’s also available in color print for the first time (it’s not glossy, but it’s much better than the previous B&W print).
 To learn more about the rewrite, click here.

 A choice of formats

 The book’s available in PDF, ePub, Kindle and color paperback formats.
 Whether you buy the eBooks only, or the eBooks & Paperback bundle, you get all three digital formats,* so you can read in the way that suits you best. (* Please note that eBook-only orders from third parties, such as Kindle or iBookStore, are limited to their own eBook format and do not include the other formats.)

-As if that’s not enough, there’s one more bonus with this book… you get LR6 Premium Membership for this website, which includes email support.
+As if that’s not enough, there’s one more bonus with this book… you get LR6 Premium Membership for this version of Lightroom on website, which includes email support.
 That’s a bargain money can’t buy!
 Click here for more details (including terms & conditions).

 If you can’t find the answer you need in the book, you can email me and I’ll answer your question personally!

 - It’s written in a conversational style that’s easy to read.

 - It gives you instant answers to frequently asked questions, without wasting hours googling.

 - It saves you time and money by sharing tips and tricks that will make you more efficient.

 - It helps you understand what’s happening behind the scenes.